 If your teen is abusing prescription drugs of any kind, you can help him avoid the long-term health risks associated with chronic abuse of these medications when you enroll him in a comprehensive drug addiction treatment program that offers teen-specific care.
 Contact us at Muir Wood today and learn more about the types of treatment that will have a positive impact on your child.

-Long-Term Effects of Opiate Painkillers
+Long-Term Effects of Opiate Painkillers in Teens

 Often prescribed to treat chronic pain, acute pain experienced after an injury or surgery, or cough (e.g., codeine cough syrup), opiate painkillers are the most commonly abused types of prescription drugs.
 Teens have easy access to these medications because they are so often prescribed – and over-prescribed – to adults, a practice that often results in “leftover” pills that are frequently stored in the medicine cabinet at home.
 Unfortunately, the short-term risks of use include overdose, especially when combined with alcohol, and long-term health risks include: